dcardosomr-cmd/Google_ADS_analysis/README.md

 ### What channel is the most profitable?

 Organic Search and Direct deliver infinite ROAS — zero ad cost.
-Among paid channels, Paid Search (Google Ads Search) delivers ROAS 2.87 in GA4 — significantly higher than what Google Ads reports internally because GA4's multi-touch attribution captures assisted conversions that Google Ads last-click attribution misses.
+Among paid channels, Paid Search (Google Ads Search) delivers ROAS 2.87 in GA4.

 Cross-network is the least profitable paid channel: €9,145 spent for €5,337 in revenue even with full multi-touch credit.
-It should be paused.
+It should be ajusted.

 **Tracking gap:** The Unassigned channel represents €41,597 in revenue with no identified source — the second-largest revenue category in GA4.
 This is a tracking gap that must be resolved before any full attribution conclusion can be drawn.